Sibiu Zoo covers an area of about 20 hectares.

 The garden houses over 300 animals from 74 species: monkeys, bears, white wolves, tigers, lions, jaguars, llamas, Carpathian deer, deer, white buffalo, ponies, pythons, crocodiles, pheasants, parrots, peacocks, pigeons, camels, zebras, ostriches, kangaroos.

-Free cancellation up to 1 hour before the park opens.
+Free cancellation up to 1 hour before the attraction opens.
 If you cancel under this time or do not show up, you will not be refunded.

 Book as soon as possible to guarantee availability, especially during public holidays and festivities.